rel-2/rel2vpn/README.md

 If a network blocks one, the client falls back to the next automatically.
 You can pin a specific carrier with `wgclient up --transport …` or in the app.

+**It also comes back by itself.** If the tunnel dies while you are connected — the link drops, you move to another network, or the computer **sleeps and wakes** — the client re-establishes it automatically.
+Waking from sleep and the network returning are detected as events (on Windows through the system's power and network notifications), so recovery is prompt rather than waiting on a timer; if no such signal arrives it still notices a dead tunnel within about two minutes.
+It first restores your normal routing so the machine stays online, then reconnects (retrying 5 s, 10 s, 20 s, 30 s, then every minute), re-resolving the server and re-pinning it to whatever network you are on now.
+While this is happening the app says **Reconnecting…** and the tray shows the same — you are *not* on the VPN until it says **Connected** again.
+Only an explicit **Disconnect** (or `wgclient down`) stops it.

 ### The privileged service and the loopback control channel

 Creating the virtual interface and changing the system routing table needs